HusamAldulaimi-1977/Real_time_VAD/README.md

 The app captures microphone input and applies DSP algorithms to distinguish voice from background noise in real time.

-## Course
-Applied Digital Signal Processing — University of Texas at Dallas

 ## Author
 Husam Aldulaimi